SkafteNicki/dtu_mlops/s2_organisation_and_version_control/code_structure.md

 ## 🧠 Knowledge check

-1. Starting from complete scratch, what is the steps needed to create a new GitHub repository and push a specific template to it as the very first commit.
+1. Starting completely from scratch, what are the steps needed to create a new GitHub repository and push a specific template to it as the very first commit?

     ??? success "Solution"

-        1. Create a completely barebone repository, either using the GitHub UI or if you have the GitHub cli installed (not `git`) you can run
+        1. Create a completely barebone repository, either using the GitHub UI or if you have the GitHub CLI installed (not `git`) you can run

             ```bash
             gh repo create <repo_name> --public --confirm
             ```

-        2. Run `cookiecutter` with the template you want to use
+        2. Run `cookiecutter` with the template you want to use.

             ```bash
             cookiecutter <template>
             ```

-            The name of the folder created by `cookiecutter` should be the same as <repo_name> you just used.
+            The name of the folder created by `cookiecutter` should be the same as the <repo_name> you just used.

-        3. Run the following sequence of commands
+        3. Run the following sequence of commands.

             ```bash
             cd <project_name>